 - The best option to make the most money is to list the car on sites such as Craigslist, your social media outlets, or word-of-mouth.
 With these options, you will be entirely responsible for filing all involved paperwork.

 States have slightly varied requirements on what must be included in a bill of sale.
 Usually you can write the bill of sale yourself, but there are online templates available to help you out.
-Usually the bill of sale needs to include the vehicles VIN number, vehicle description, date of transaction, amount paid, and buyer and seller name and address, respectively.
+Usually the bill of sale needs to include the vehicles VIN number, vehicle description, date of transaction, amount paid, and buyer and seller name and address.
 This will need to be signed by both the buyer and the seller.
 As usual, check the DMV website in your state so you don’t miss important information.